 March

-Make sure you review the figures recorded in PayFit against the data from your benefit provider before you run your March 2024 payroll.
+Review the figures recorded in PayFit against the data from your benefit provider before you run your March 2025 payroll.
 Please ensure you have checked all benefits provided to employees.
 Some benefits tend to be missed, such as the ones listed below, so please ensure to review these:

 Please remember you'll also need to report the benefits for anyone who left the company in this tax year.